leap71/leap71.github.io/coding-for-engineers/21-properties.md

 This was a long-winded way of saying: Properties are a great way to expose access to trivial members of your class.

-Properties simplify the syntax of access, and they communicate the fact that it is inexpensive — think of the `Length` vs. `Count()` example.
+Properties simplify the syntax of access, and they communicate the fact that that access is inexpensive — think of the `Length` vs. `Count()` example.

 Should you use them?
 I personally did not use them originally but have since grown quite fond of them, because of the fact that they allow me to differentiate between costly and trivial functions.

-I still make it a habit of marking computationally very expensive functions by naming them `CalculateBoundingBox()` vs. `GetBoundingBox()`, or `FindNearestPointOnSurface()` vs `GetNearestPointOnSurface`. *Calculate* or *Find* evoke a sense of "this might take a while", so the user of these functions will be aware that they should consider caching strategies, if frequent access is needed.
+I still make it a habit of marking computationally very expensive functions by naming them `CalculateBoundingBox()` vs. `GetBoundingBox()`, or `FindNearestPointOnSurface()` vs. `GetNearestPointOnSurface`. *Calculate* or *Find* evoke a sense of "oh, this might take a while", so the user of these functions will be aware that they should consider caching strategies, if frequent access is needed.

-But if the access is cheap, a property called `oBoundingBox` makes it very clear: it's fine to use frequently with no penalty.
+But if access is cheap, a property called `oBoundingBox` makes it very clear: it's fine to use frequently with no penalty.

-In the background, what actually happens is exactly the same: a function is called that does something
+In the background, what actually happens is exactly the same: a function is called that does something.

 So it's really about what people call *syntactic sugar*:

-`oObject.fHeight = 10f;` simply looks a bit more elegant than `oObject.SetHeight(10f)` .
+`oObject.fHeight = 10f;` just looks a bit more elegant than `oObject.SetHeight(10f)` .

-Just make sure that you never ever hide complex computation behind a property.
+Make, however, sure that you never ever hide complex computation behind a property.

 As always, the [code for this chapter is on GitHub](https://github.com/LinKayser/Coding4Engineers) (again quite basic this time).